isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

 -   separate compartments for mails and goods (if the vehicle is meant for mails and goods);
 -   no other compartments in the vehicle other than those described above for movement of mails and goods; and
--   the relevant compartment is equipped with doors (with ledges) for Immigration and Checkpoints Authority officers to affix the Singaore Customs red seals.
+-   the relevant compartment is equipped with doors (with ledges) for ICA officers to affix the Singaore Customs red seals.

 **5)** **How do I declare Customs permits?**